VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

+Overall, when compared to \FIGREF~\ref{fig:ST}, \helion generated test-suites (shown in \FIGREF~\ref{fig:ST-with-helion}) resulted in slightly more policy violation or indeterminate cases.
+This can be attributed to the naturalness of \helion-based test scenarios, as events are generated based on a statistical model trained with diverse user-driven automation workflows.
+This ensures that the \helion-based events include realistic, but irregular, activities for typical smart homes.
+Compared to randomly generated events, these realistic events lead to more executions of IoT apps, resulting in a frequent checking of installed policies.

-\mypara{Differential testing.} In this experiment, we wanted to assess \sysname's capability to empirically compare the test-subjects. \sysname used an identical testbed along with the same policies (written in their respective languages) and the same suites of testcases to evaluate each subject.
+\mypara{Differential testing.} In this experiment, we wanted to assess \sysname's capability to empirically compare the test-subjects. \sysname used identical testbeds along with the same policies (written in the subject's language) and the same suites of testcases to evaluate each subject.
+Recall that we used 6 identical testbeds for differential testing.
 We compared the test outcomes of each subject with that of others.
-The rational was to measure how a subject fared compared to others in preventing unexpected actions. \FIGREF~\ref{fig:DT} shows the comparison of differential testing, where \code{actual} denotes the ground truth (derived manually).
-We observed that \expat and \patriot behaved similarly in most cases. \iotguard detected relatively lower number of policy violations, which we attribute to \iotguard's policy enforcement mechanism.
-This reason will be further explained in a case study later.
-In suites 3 and 5, both \expat and \patriot erroneously labeled more testcases as policy violations than the actual number.
-After close inspection, we found that testcases causing the IoT system to become unsafe due to events simulating physical interactions were labeled as policy violations by \expat and \patriot.
+The rational was to measure how a subject fared compared to others in preventing unexpected actions.

+\FIGREF~\ref{fig:DT-expat} shows the comparison of differential testing using \expat's testbed ($\iotsystem_{\expat}, \Policies_{\expat}$).
+We observed that \maverick detected higher number of policy violations than that of others. \expat and \patriot behaved similarly in most cases. \iotguard was able to prevent relatively lower number of policy violation.
+The outcome of \maverick can be attributed to the fact that \maverick performs policy checks whenever it intercepts an event or action, irrespective of whether the event or action triggers the execution of an IoT application.
+In contrast, other defenses only check for policy violations when an action is issued by an IoT application.
+Some of our test cases did not trigger the execution of any installed IoT applications, resulting in fewer reported policy violations.
+The outcome of \iotguard can be attributed to its policy enforcement mechanism, which will be further explained in a case study later ($\S$~\ref{subsec:case-analysis}).